d2s/Documentation/_posts/2018-01-01-RcloneChangelog.md

 title:  "Rclone Changelog"
 permalink: RcloneChangelog
 ---
 This is the Changelog for RcloneOSX.
 RcloneOSX is a "quick and dirty" port of RsyncOSX to utilize `rclone`.
-I will spend some more time to refactor code and include some more `rclone` enhancements.
+I the next months I will spend some more time to refactor code and include some more `rclone` enhancements.

+## Version 1.4.0

+- released 23 April 2018
+- minor fix for enable restore of encrypted backups (see [encrypted](/Encrypted) backups in RsyncOSX)

 ## Version 1.3.6